bro-academy/frontend-course-5/lesson-14-position.md

 # Homework

-1. Use positioning properties where necessary<br />
+Use positioning properties where necessary, for example:
-   1.1.
-Fix header <br />
-   1.2.
-Card labels <br />
-   1.3.
-Sticky sidebar in catalog and blog page <br />
+- for the header,
+- the sidebar on the blog page,
+- and the filter sidebar on the catalog page.

+Also, apply absolute positioning where it is suitable.

 # Demos